From the desk of Tammy Roehrs, Division on Aging Director ~

 Exercise Class Levels: Starting in January all exercise classes sponsored by Division on Aging and the Bay County Community Center will be rating the class activity with a 1, 2 or 3 level.
 For a better definition of each level click on to the title Exercise Class Level.

-Osteoporsis Strength Exercise Class -taking names for the Spring, 2015 class session.
+Osteoporsis Strength Exercise Class -taking names for the Summer mini session.
 This class concentrates on the bones and muscles that deteriorate due to age, disease and lack of use.
 An award winning class for ages 60 and over with or without limitations.
 Our instructor is from the In Patient Rehabilitation Unit at McLaren's West Campus.
 She brings an enormous amout of knowledge and humor to the class.
 Classes are held twice a week on Monday and Wednesday for 6 weeks.
+Elder Abuse:Over 50?
+Mistreated?
+Help is available.
+Call the Bay County Division on Aging at 989-895-4100 for information and to learn about available services.
+If you suspect abuse, call 1-855-444-3911 24 hours/day, 7 days/week.
+June is World Elder Abuse Awareness Month.
+Take the quiz and learn more.

 Bay County pharmacies participating in the Yellow Jug/Old Drugs program - for more information and disposal sites see flyer.
 Special note: Bay City Police Department collects in the months of April and October.
 Watch for announcement in the Bay City Times.